beaubol/mobile-cross-platform/react-native/README.md

 } from 'react-native';
 ```

-7. Now listen to your events with the event emitter
+7. Now listen to your events with the event emitter.

 **iOS**
 ```javascript
 const emitter = new NativeEventEmitter(JumioModule);